Array

 An array in Excel is a structure that holds a collection of values.
 Arrays can be mapped perfectly to ranges in a spreadsheet, which is why they are so important in Excel.
-All Excel formulas that use a worksheet reference are working with arrays, though most of the time arrays are invisible.
+An array can be thought of as a row of values, a column of values, or a combination of rows and columns with values.
+All cell references like A1:A5 and C1:F5 have underlying arrays, though the array structure is invisible in most contexts.

-In the example shown, the three ranges map to arrays in a "row by column" scheme like this:
+In the example above, the three ranges map to arrays in a "row by column" scheme like this:

 If we display the values in these ranges as arrays, we have: